eezstreet/SWATEliteForce/README.md

 #### MAJOR FEATURES ####
 - First person improvements!
-  * By hitting the zoom key, you will transition into Iron Sights!
+  * By hitting the zoom key, you will transition into (fully 3D) Iron Sights!
+While in Iron Sights, you suffer less recoil and firing your weapon affects your accuracy less.
+The visual representation of iron sights can be disabled in favor of the old behavior in the Game Options menu, if you prefer.
   * Lightsticks are thrown like grenades now.
 Chuck them across the room, or just drop them at your feet!
-  * Tactical equipment now shows how many items you have left on the HUD, so you are never left guessing!
+  * Tactical equipment (grenades, lightsticks, C2, pepper spray, wedges) now show how many you have in reserve on the HUD.
 - Equipment changes!
   * The breaching tab has been removed and a sixth tactical slot has been added.
   * C2 is now considered a tactical piece of equipment, and the breaching shotgun is a weapon.
 The breaching shotgun will breach a door 100% of the time, unlike other shotguns where this chance is random.